-For residents in Shrewsbury, MO, TMD symptoms can disrupt everything from dining to getting a full night’s rest for those in Shrewsbury, MO.
-At Axes Physical Therapy, our Shrewsbury, MO physical therapists specialize in TMD treatments that relieve pain and restore comfort to patients’ everyday routines.
-Our TMJ therapy is available at our Ballwin, MO location located just off Manchester/HWY 141.
+For residents in Shrewsbury, MO, jaw pain related to TMD can interfere with everything from enjoying a meal to getting a good night’s sleep.
+At Axes Physical Therapy, our Shrewsbury, MO physical therapists offer personalized TMD treatment aimed at relieving pain and helping patients get back to their daily lives with ease.
+Our TMJ therapy is offered at our Ballwin, MO location located just off Manchester/HWY 141.
 To start, contact us online, book an appointment online, or call our Ballwin office at (636) 493-8642 today.

 What Is Temporomandibular Joint Dysfunction (TMD)?